Cramdown – Reducing Debt in a Chapter 11

 Depending on the details of your secured loan, you might be able to reduce the interest rate.
 On large loans, such as investment property mortgages or car loans, a lower interest rate can make a significant difference in your monthly payment.
 The bankruptcy court will typically reduce your interest rate if your current rate is substantially higher than the standard rate in your area.

-While many people focus on the benefits of cramming down a car loan, you may also cram down the balance or interest rate of your investment property mortgage, loans on furniture, and loans on household goods.
+While many people focus on the benefits of cramming down a car loan, you may also cram down other debts.
+These debts include the balance or interest rate of your investment property mortgage or loans on furniture and household goods.

 Under the rules of Chapter 13 bankruptcy, you cannot cram down a mortgage on your primary residence.
 You must also adhere to the 910-day rule, which applies to car loans.
 The 910-day rule states that you must have purchased the car at least 910 days prior to filing bankruptcy.
 This protects auto lenders from immediate cramdowns and purchases made by consumers who do not intend to pay the full balance of the loan.
 The one-year rule applies to all other property that qualifies for a cram down, such as investment and commercial properties, furniture, electronics, and home goods.